Aid groups in Gaza aim to avert a polio outbreak with a surge of vaccinations

 The only countries where polio is endemic are Afghanistan and Pakistan.
 But outbreaks of the vaccine-derived virus have occurred in war-torn Ukraine and Yemen, where conditions aren’t nearly as bad as they are in Gaza.

 Part of the challenge in Gaza, where polio hasn’t been seen in a quarter-century, is to raise awareness so that health workers recognize symptoms, the U.N. says.
-The territory’s health care system has been devasted by the war, where workers are overwhelmed treating the wounded, and patients sick with diarrhea and other ailments.
+The territory’s health care system has been devastated by the war, and workers are overwhelmed treating the wounded and patients sick with diarrhea and other ailments.

 Before the war, 99% of Gaza’s population was vaccinated against polio.
 That figure is now 86%, according to WHO.
 The goal is to get polio immunization levels in Gaza back above 95%.